wp-plugins/kb-advanced-rss-widget/README.txt

 = "An error has occured; the feed is probably down." =

-This widget relies on Wordpress's feed parsing abilities (look in `wordpress/includes/rss.php`).
-Wordpress grabs the requested feed then passes it to this widget for formatting.
+This widget relies on [MagpieRSS's](http://magpierss.sourceforge.net/) feed parsing abilities.
+MagpieRSS grabs the requested feed then passes it to this widget for formatting.
 If you are seeing this error, it means one of three things:

 1. The feed really is down.
 Wait a while and try again.
-1. Your host is blocking Wordpress from fetching the feed (very likely).
+1. Your host is blocking MagpieRSS from fetching the feed (very likely).
 [Read more here](http://wordpress.org/support/topic/120458?replies=24#post-602781).
-1. Wordpress's feed parser isn't working.
-Try updating to the most recent version of Wordpress.
+1. Try updating to the most recent version of Wordpress and of this plugin.
 1. Some users of this widget have suggested additional solutions to this problem.
 Check out the comments on [this blog post](http://adambrown.info/b/widgets/2007/08/20/an-error-has-occured-the-feed-is-probably-down/).

 In any case, you may want to first try using Wordpress's built-in RSS widget.
 If neither it nor my widget can display the feed, then you know for certain that it's one of those three reasons--and not the widget itself--causing the failure.